earlephilhower/arduino-pico/docs/hidmaster.rst

 mouse, or joystick and receive input events from it.
-As opposed to the ``Keyboard``, ``Mouse``, and ``Joystick`` libraries, which make the PicoW into a peripheral others can use, this lets the PicoW use the same kinds of peripherals in a master rols.
+As opposed to the ``Keyboard``, ``Mouse``, and ``Joystick`` libraries, which make the PicoW into a peripheral others can use, this lets the PicoW use the same kinds of peripherals in a master role.

 BTDeviceInfo Class
 ------------------